 Electronic Funds Transfer Agreement & Disclosures

-This agreement and Disclosure is made in compliance with Federal law regulating electronic funds transfer (EFT) services.
+This Agreement and Disclosure is made in compliance with Federal law regulating electronic funds transfer (EFT) services.
 Electronic funds transfers are electronically initiated transfers of money involving an account at the Financial Institution.
-The following disclosures set forth you and our rights and responsibilities concerning the electronic funds transfer.
+The following disclosures set forth your and our rights and responsibilities concerning the electronic funds transfer.
 In this Agreement, the words “you” and “your” mean those who sign as applicants or any authorized user(s).
 The words “we”, “us” and “our” mean the Financial Institution.
 The abbreviation “PIN” or word “code” means a personal identification number.

 Fees and Charges:

 - We do not charge for any preauthorized EFTs.